cloudflare/cloudflare-docs/content/style-guide/documentation-content-strategy/component-attributes/intended-audience.md

 Those who read this reference architecture will learn:

-- How Cloudflare One protects an organization’s employees, devices, applications, data, and networks
+- How Cloudflare One protects an organization's employees, devices, applications, data, and networks
 - How Cloudflare One fits into your existing infrastructure, and how to approach migration to a SASE architecture
 - How to plan for deploying Cloudflare One